 When my husband and teen daughter took their adult ADHD self-assessment, the assessment included questions about self-image and social problems.
 That’s because people with ADHD frequently experience low self-esteem and can have a hard time with appropriate behaviors in social situations.

-Brian has written a post specifically about what ADHD looked like for him as an untreated adult, as well as recorded a video (below).
+Brian has written a post specifically about what ADHD looked like for him as an untreated adult, as well as recorded a video (linked previously in the post).
 Check those out if you need a more concrete picture of untreated adult ADHD challenges.

 Getting an accurate diagnosis

 Other mental health conditions can look like ADHD and may have similar symptoms.
 Qualified health providers can work through the diagnostic criteria for these symptoms and help you figure out exactly what you’re dealing with.
 If you have been diagnosed with any of the following conditions, you should also talk to a doctor to rule out ADHD:

 - Anxiety disorders